PetrosFili/CS520FinalProject/README.md

 -A text file containing commands used to run EvoSuite

--auto generated evosuite-report folder containing a statistics.csv file that gives branch coverage per class
+-An auto generated evosuite-report folder containing a statistics.csv file that gives branch coverage per class

--auto generated evosuite-tests folder that has Java files containing the auto generated tests.
+-An auto generated evosuite-tests folder that has Java files containing the auto generated tests